 - credit risk,

 - counterparty risk,

 - issuer risk,

 - concentration risk,

-- market risk (price, interest rate and foreign exchange) in relation to the Trading Book,
+- market risk (price, interest rate and foreign

+- exchange) in relation to the Trading Book,
-- interest rate risk for the Banking Book

-(Asset & Liability Management -ALM),
+- interest rate risk for the Banking Book (Asset & Liability Management - ALM),

 - liquidity risk,

 - equity investments risk,

 - UCITs risk (alternative funds),

 - operational risk,

 - business risk,

 - real-estate risk,

 - reputational risk.

+Risk relating to investment products/ services for the Group's customers are also monitored with a view to protecting the customer and preventing any potential reputational impact.
 In accordance with the principles contained in the New Accord on Capital Adequacy (Basel 2) in relation to First Pillar risks, in the first half of 2008, the Montepaschi Group completed its work on the internal models for credit and operational risks.
-Pursuant to Circular Letter 263/2006 of the Bank of Italy, on 12 June 2008 the Montepaschi Group was officially authorised to use the advanced models for the measurement and management of credit risk (AIRB - Advanced Internal Rating Based) and operational risk (AMA - Advanced Measurement Approach) as of the first consolidated report at 30-06-2008.
+Pursuant to Circular Letter 263/2006 of the Bank of Italy, on 12 June 2008 the Montepaschi Group was officially authorised under regulation no. 647555 to use the advanced models for the measurement and management of credit risk (AIRB - Advanced Internal Rating Based) and operational risk (AMA - Advanced Measurement Approach) as of the first consolidated report at 30-06-2008.

-Throughout 2009 work continued on the completion and extension of these models to those entities not included in the initial scope of validation.
-With a more specific regard to operational risk, the use of the AMA model was extended to Banca Antonveneta leading to significant improvements in efficiency in terms of economic and regulatory capital.

-Furthermore, activities continued in relation to Second Pillar compliance.
-The first quarter of 2009 saw the completion of methodological and organisational activities aimed at coordinating the optimization and control of all processes relating to the ongoing self-assessment of the Group's internal Capital Adequacy Assessment Process (ICAAP).

-As per regulations a comprehensive report (ICAAP document) was prepared in April and submitted to the Supervisory Authority.
+Throughout the year work continued on the completion and extension of these models to those entities not included in the initial scope of validation as did the activities aimed at improving the internal market and counterparty risk models.
+With a more specific regard to credit risk, the use of the AIRB model was extended to Banca Antonveneta and Banca Antonveneta branches merged into Banca MPS, leading to significant improvements in efficiency in terms of economic and regulatory capital.
+Furthermore, activities continued in relation to Second Pillar compliance and the optimisation of processes relating to the selfassessment of the Group's Internal Capital Adequacy Assessment Process (ICAAP).
+As per regulations, a comprehensive report (ICAAP document) has been prepared by the Group and submitted to the Supervisory Authority.

 With regard to the Third Pillar, the Montepaschi Group, as a class 1 bank under Supervisory classifications, fulfilled the obligation of quarterly disclosure as instructed in Supervisory regulations.

 In order to ensure compliance with the disclosure obligations set forth in the regulations, specific planning initiatives were put forth with the objective of optimizing the drafting and timely publication of the document as well as the relevant organisational and control processes.
-The work group, coordinated by the Risk Management Area, under the responsibility of the relevant manager in charge, has seen the cooperation of all the Group's main functions.
+The work group, coordinated the Risk Management Area, under bv the responsibility of the relevant manager cooperation in charge, has seen the of all the Group's main functions.